CARV-ICS-FORTH/knot/README.md

 Karvdash (Kubernetes CARV dashboard) is a dashboard service for Kubernetes.
 It supplies the landing page for working on a Kubernetes cluster, manages users, launches notebooks, and wires up relevant storage to the appropriate paths inside running containers.

+Check out the user guide and API documentation in `docs`.

 ## Running locally

 To start working on Karvdash, you need a local Kubernetes environment, like Docker Desktop for macOS, with a running ingress controller and a local Docker registry.
 Check in the `kubernetes/docker-desktop` folder for help on how to deploy these.